 What is the importance of keyframe intervals in streaming?

 Keyframe interval is important for streaming as it can create lag or it can cause streams to be pixelated.
-The correct keyframe interval is crucial as streamers need to make sure their stream is acceptable in quality and the stream is not being choppy.
+We cannot emphasize enough how important the correct keyframe interval is.
+Streamers need to make sure their stream is acceptable in quality and not choppy.

-For this, a keyframe interval value of “2” in OBS is considered the optimal and best balance between quality and smoothness.
-But this value can change depending on the streamer’s internet bandwidth and processing capabilities.
+For this, a keyframe interval value of “2” in OBS is considered optimal.
+It provides the best balance between quality and smoothness.
+However, the value can change depending on the streamer’s internet bandwidth and processing capabilities.

-When a streamer sets a higher keyframe value then the streamer will need a lot higher internet bandwidth but if he sets his keyframe interval to a very low value then he will need less bandwidth but the stream will look very bad.
+When a streamer sets a higher keyframe value then the streamer will need a lot higher internet bandwidth.
+On the other hand, if he sets his keyframe interval to a very low value, he will need less bandwidth.
+However, the stream will look very bad.

-So, it is very important that the keyframe interval is set perfectly according to the bitrate and the frame per second of the video.
-In a 29 frame per second video with a good bitrate when the keyframe is set to a higher value like 10 then the stream will start lagging a lot but if you set a very low value like 1 then the stream will be pixelated and will be bad in quality.
+It is very important that the keyframe interval is set perfectly according to the video’s bitrate and the frame per second.
+Consider a 29-frame-per-second video with a good bitrate.
+When the keyframe is set to a higher value like 10, the stream will start lagging a lot.
+But if you set a very low value like 1, the stream will be pixelated and with poor quality.
 Thus, a good keyframe value needs to be set to make the stream look good.